ucsd-ets/datahub-docker-stack/Documentations/scripts.md

   - By "Wiki", we refer to the hidden `wiki/` folder managed by Github, which renders Wiki pages.
   - Wiki of this repo contains a `Home.md`, a `Stable_Tag.md`, and individual .md files for each image currently or previously in use.
   - We will call those individual .md files "(image) manifests".
-  - NOTE: manifests are created locally in Github Action runtime, stored to build-arfiacts, but will not be found in the Github Wiki pages unless under certain conditions.
+  - NOTE: manifests are created locally in Github Actions runtime, stored to build-arfiacts, but will not be found in the Github Wiki pages unless under certain conditions.
 See **`Push Wiki to GitHub`** step in [actions.md](actions.md)

 **The following scripts are specific to our [main.yml](/.github/workflows/main.yml) workflow.**